 S. No. Item description Compliance (Yes/ No) Record maintenance requirement (Upload/ DCRA level) 1.
 Wi-Fi security certifications Record 2.
-Wi-Fi coverage maps and speed test results Record and Upload Table 4.48: Compliance checklist v.
-Scoring criteria: The DCRA shall award score against this sub-criterion as follows:
+Wi-Fi coverage maps and speed test results Record and Upload

 S. No. Weightage Compliance Requirement 1.
 5 If secure Wi-Fi coverage is available in more than 85% of non- public areas of the property (including lifts and basements) with minimum download speed of 20 Mbps in peak hours 2.
-3 If secure Wi-Fi coverage is available in more than 75% non-public areas of the property (including lifts a basements) with minimum download speed of 20 Mbps peak hours 3.
-2 If secure Wi-Fi coverage is available in more than 65% of non-public areas of the property (including lifts and basements) with minimum download speed of 20 Mbps in peak hours i.
+3 If secure Wi-Fi coverage is available in more than 75% of non-public areas of the property (including lifts and basements) with minimum download speed of 20 Mbps in peak hours 3.
+If secure Wi-Fi coverage is available in more that non-public areas of the property (including basements) with minimum download speed of 20 peak hours i.
 Objective: The objective of this sub-criterion is to assess the highest average download speed supported by different wireline networks or service providers under their offered plans in the property.